-One commonly shared perception among these individuals and others top marketers across the globe, though, is that “winning” with a personalization strategy is still very much possible today — even with the demise of third-party cookies, rollout of new data privacy regulations, and rise in consumer pessimism.
+One commonly shared perception among these individuals and other top marketers, though, is that “winning” with personalization is still very much possible today.

-And the CDP is the martech of choice for many brands looking to improve their personalization.
+And the CDP is the martech for brands looking to improve their personalization strategies.

-Benefits of personalized marketing remain numerous for brands today
+Benefits of personalized marketing approaches remain numerous for brands

-Increased email marketing open rates.
-Higher conversion rates from integrated marketing campaigns.
-A better customer experience for (and greater customer satisfaction among) existing buyers.
+Increased email marketing open rates due to custom-tailored subject lines.
+Higher conversion rates from integrated campaigns based on segments’ interests.
+A better CX for (and greater customer satisfaction among) existing customers through targeted messaging.

-The pros of personalized content and product recommendations to both distinct buyer segments and individual customers who consent to receive such offers remain many for marketers.
+The pros of personalized content and product recommendations to distinct buyer segments and individual customers who consent to receive such offers remain many.

-The key to see their marketing metrics — and, in turn, help their organization’s sales — continue to move up and to the right lies in testing, optimizing, and refining their personalized marketing with marketing technology that unifies all customer profiles and associated details in a single database.
+The key to see your marketing metrics continue to scale at a strong pace lies in testing, optimizing, and refining your personalized marketing with modern marketing technology that unifies all customer profiles and associated details in a single database.

-Enter the CDP, which allows you to not only streamline this perpetual personalization polishing, but also do so in a consent-driven fashion that puts customers’ preferences at the forefront of your efforts.
+Enter the CDP, which enables this perpetual personalization polishing, but in a consent-driven fashion that puts customers’ preferences at the forefront of your daily efforts.

 Tactic #1: Targeted ads to current, prospective customers

-Adlucent research shows 71% of internet users prefer advertising that factors in their particular shopping interests and buying habits (e.g., purchase history and product pages viewed).
+Adlucent research shows 71% of internet users prefer advertising that factors in their shopping interests and buying habits (e.g., purchase history, product pages viewed).

-It’s this sometimes-tricky balance marketers need to realize with their advertising in order to get the most bang for the buck on Facebook, Google, and all other ad platforms they use to secure business.
+It’s this sometimes-tricky balance marketers need to realize with their advertising to get the most bang for the buck on Facebook, Google, and other ad platforms they use.

-Thankfully, with a CDP like BlueConic, marketers who run advertising for their organizations get the single customer view of all contacts and present ads attuned to their interest and interactions.
+Thankfully, with a CDP like BlueConic, marketers who run targeted advertising for their organizations get the complete single customer view of all contacts — visitors, prospects, buyers, and subscribers — and present ads attuned to their interest and interactions.

-Additionally, users of our customer data platform can figure out which individuals and segments tend to engage most with ads, which don’t, and, in turn, modify their ad targeting and reallocate their ad spend accordingly (a prickly pain point for many digital marketers, including and especially CMOs).
+Additionally, our customers can figure out which individuals and segments tend to engage most with ads, which don’t, and, in turn, modify their ad targeting and reallocate their ad spend accordingly.
+(A prickly pain point for many digital marketers and CMOs).

 Tactic #2: Real-time, customized site messaging to users

-BlueConic customer VisitBend.com, which is the tourism arm for Bend, Oregon, recently put personalization at the forefront of its website re-launch.
+BlueConic customer VisitBend.com recently put personalization at the forefront of its website re-launch.
 Serving up personalized, on-site messaging to promote deals to users based on past engagement contributed to a 15% bump in returning visitors.

 The tourism brand didn’t stop there.
-It also encouraged repeat visitors to create accounts, thus giving VisitBend.com the ability to offer even richer, individualized experiences upon subsequent sessions and based on saved itineraries of those visitors and their persistently updated BlueConic profiles.
+It also encouraged repeat visitors to create accounts, thus giving it the ability to offer richer, individualized experiences upon subsequent sessions and based on saved itineraries of visitors and their persistently updated BlueConic profiles.

 Whatever type of organization you are — global retailer, national publisher, enterprise SaaS company — you can take advantage of content and product recommendation engines like those offered in BlueConic to better resonate with visitors.

-The key, again, is to solely personalize marketing messaging to those contacts who’ve explicitly expressed interest in a given products or services and allows you to market to them across channels.
+The key, again, is to solely personalize messaging to those contacts who’ve explicitly expressed interest in a given products or services and “opted in” consent-wise.

 Tactic #3: Personalized emails based on engagement